quartz-scheduler/quartz-scheduler.org-site/README.md

 ### For Quartz-2.3.x releases

-You need JDK7 to and Maven 3.6.0 to build
+You need JDK7 and Maven 3.6.0 to build
 ```
 mvn package -DskipTests -Ddist
 # Output is in distribution/target